TIBTHINK/minecraft-server/README.md

 ```
 ## Docker

-as of right now docker isnt working, but i am working on it
+as of right now docker isnt working, but i am working on it. \
 a example docker command would look like:
 ``` bash
 docker run -d \